IsaqueIgor/Todoist-Clone/todoist/README.md

 ## 💻 Project

-Be The Hero is a project that aims to connect people who are willing to help ONGs.
+Todoist is a project that aims to help you organize your tasks.

 ## 🔖 Layout